SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DNABERT/README.md

 ## 3. Model Training Based on Transformer
 #### 3.1 Training of the model on your own dataset
 **Input:** `train.tsv`,`dev.tsv`.
-All data input files need to be placed in the same folder before training, such as in `example/ABF2`.
-If you are trying to train DNABERT with your own data, please process your data into the same format as defined above.
+All data input files need to be placed in the same folder before training, such as in the `example/ABF2` directory.

 **Usage:**
-Run the following command in parent directory:
+Run the following command in the parent directory:

 ```
 export KMER=6